 On June 5, 2015, we entered into a research service agreement with Metabrain Research, pursuant to which Metabrain Research provides specific preclinical research services to us as agreed in successive orders.
 At the time we entered into this agreement with Metabrain Research, it was a greater than 5% holder of our outstanding shares.
 The agreement took effect on August 1, 2015 for a period of twelve months and was renewed on August 1, 2016 for an additional twelve-month period, during which time Metabrain Research continued to be a greater than 5% holder of our outstanding shares.
 The agreement was renewed twice more and expired on March 2020.
-During the period between January 1, 2017 and the date of this prospectus, we paid Metabrain Research a total of €575,366 under the terms of this agreement.
-The cash transferred under the terms of this agreement during the same period amounted to €575,366 (€632,034 including VAT).
+During the period between January 1, 2017 and the date of this prospectus, we incurred expenses for a total amount of €654,618 under the terms of this agreement.
+The cash transferred under the terms of this agreement during the same period amounted to €639,697 (€767,637 including VAT).